-- Planning Worksheet - Use to review graduation requirements, scan available courses, and create a personalized course plan.
+- Planning Worksheets - Use to review graduation requirements, scan available courses, and create a personalized course plan.

-- Career Pathways Resource - Use to determine your intended career pathway.
+- Career Pathways Guide - Use to determine your intended career pathway.
 Although your choice will likely change many times during a high school and college experience, having a plan in place will be of great value in selecting courses .

 - Course Catalog - Use to make course selections.
 Pay careful attention to course prerequisites for some classes.